BorDevTech/ClearView/README.md

 - **Feature Growth:** Bulk upload, webhooks, advanced analytics, and enterprise SSO.
 - **Ecosystem:** Mobile apps, white-labeling, developer marketplace, and internationalization.

 *We welcome feedback and partnerships!
-[Contact us](mailto:dev@bordevtech.com) to help shape the future of veterinary data discovery.*
+[Request a feature or region using our feedback form.](https://github.com/BorDevTech/ClearView/issues/new/choose) Help shape the future of veterinary data discovery!*

 ---